balaji-kss/Repetitive-Action-Detection/README.md

 - `pose_dataset.py` contains some sample code demonstrating how to load in data as a pytorch `Dataset`.
 Note that the current method of loading frames from the video in `pose_dataset.py` is fairly ineffecient and should be modified somehow (perhaps by breaking up the video into frames beforehand) if you want to use video data for your model.
 - `main.py` demonstrates a simple example loading the dataset with a pytorch `DatasetLoader`.
 - `requirements.txt` contains a small list of python deps for `pose_dataset.py` and `main.py`.

-# Getting Started

-To get started, we recommend taking a look at the input video footage.
-Use the grouth truth times to get a sense for what the cycles visually look like.
-Remember that any sort of technique (signal processing, neural networks, classical ML) is fair game for a solution.

-# Deliverables

-Alongside your code, please include a short writeup explaining your approach -- some type of visuals (charts/diagrams) are always helpful to communicate your solution/results.
-Feel free to reach out to me (diwakar@tumeke.io) if you have any questions about the project!

-# Logging into AWS

-You have access to a T4 GPU on AWS in case you'd like to use accelerated computing for this project.
-In an email you should have received a `*.pem` file that contains your credentials to access the machine, and the url of the machine.
-Place the `*.pem` file in your `~/.ssh/` directory, and then you can sign in with: `ssh -i ~/.ssh/<PEM_FILENAME> ubuntu@<AWS_URL`.
-The machine already should have most common ML dependencies installed (NVIDIA drivers, pytorch, cuda, etc).
-Use `conda info --envs` to see a list of all the conda environments on the remote machine.
-The `pytorch_latest_p37` environment has all pytorch deps loaded with python 3.7.